corda/corda-docs-portal/content/en/apps/payments/payments-api.md

 menu:
   apps:
     parent: "payments"
-    name: Corda Payments API
-title: Corda Payments API
+    name: Payment Service
+title: Payment Service
 weight: 400
 ---
-Use the Payment Service API to initiate payments from a node on a Corda network.
+Use Payment Service flows to initiate payments and account management requests from a node on a Corda network.
+These requests can then be picked up by the [Payments Agent](payments-agent.md) on your network.

-The methods listed below are triggered by flows within Corda.
+Use the Payment Service flows to:

+* Create a request for a payment to be made.
+[MakePayment](#makepayment).
+* Reinstate a stalled payment into the payment workflow.
+[ReinstatePayment](#reinstatepayment).
+* Cancel a stalled payment.
+[CancelPayment](#cancelpayment).
+* Update and reinstate a stalled payment into the payment workflow.
+[RemediatePayment](#remediatepayment).
+* Return the list of payments stalled on an error.
+[StalledPayments](#stalledpayments).
+* Return the payment state associated with a specific payment ID or provided transaction reference.
+[PaymentById](#paymentbyid).
+* Return the PSPs that are configured on the system and available to use.
+[AvailablePSPs](#availablepsps).
+* Return a PSP specification from the Payments Agent.
+[PspSpecification](#pspspecification).
+* Add a payment account for an existing account on the PSP.
+[AddPaymentAccount](#addpaymentaccount).
+* Create a customer account for an existing customer on the PSP.
+[CreateCustomerAccount](#createcustomeraccount).
+* Add a beneficiary account for an external customer.
+[AddBeneficiaryAccount](#addbeneficiaryaccount).
+* Update payment account details.
+[UpdatePaymentAccount](#updatepaymentaccount).
+* Update a beneficiary account details.
+[UpdateBeneficiaryAccount](#updatebeneficiaryaccount).
+* Return a list of payment accounts held by the owning party.
+[PaymentAccounts](#paymentaccounts).
+* Return the payment account associated with a payment account ID.
+[PaymentAccountId](#paymentaccountbyid).
+* Return a list of transactions made against this account.
+[Transactions](#transactions)
+* Return a list of payments made on the system by a given payment account.
+* Return the account balance for a given payment account ID.
+[AccountBalance](#accountbalance).
+* Return the current default payment agent.

-## `makePayment`
+## `MakePayment`

 Initiate a payment between participating nodes on the network.

 ### Parameters

-* `amount`: Amount<`FiatCurrency`> - the amount and currency of the payment to make.
+* `amount`: Amount<`FiatCurrency`>.
+The amount and currency of the payment to make.
+In the Corda Payments Technical Preview, you can use GBP or EUR.

-* `debtor`: String - a reference (signature) to debtor account (the account from which the payment is to be made - or the account from which `makePayment`is initiated) which is in turn resolved by the `AccountsResolver` service.
+* `debtor`: String.
+A reference (signature) to debtor account (the account from which the payment is to be made - or the account from which `makePayment`is initiated) which is in turn resolved by the `AccountsResolver` service.

-* `creditor`: String - a reference (signature) to creditor account (the account into which the payment is to be made) which is in turn resolved by the `AccountsResolver` service.
+* `creditor`: String.
+A reference (signature) to creditor account (the account into which the payment is to be made) which is in turn resolved by the `AccountsResolver` service.

-* `transactionRef`: String - provided reference to the specified transaction.
+* `transactionRef`: String.
+Provided reference to the specified transaction.
 Bound to the externalId of the generated `PaymentState`'s `UniqueIdentifier`.
 Should be unique.

-* `externalId`: String - should correspond to the ID provided by the PSP.
+* `externalId`: String.
+Corresponds to the ID provided by the PSP.

-### Return Type
+### Return type

-PaymentState - This method will return the persisted `PaymentState` object containing information regarding the requested payment.
+`PaymentState` - The object containing information regarding the requested payment.

-## `paymentById`
+## `ReinstatePayment`

-Find a payment with the provided payment id.
+Reinstate a stalled payment into the payment workflow.

 ### Parameters

-* `paymentId`: UUID - the UUID component of the PaymentState UniqueIdentifier
+* `paymentId` UUID.
+ID of the stalled payment to be reinstated.
+* `comment` String.
+User supplied comment.

-### Return Type
+### Return type

-* `PaymentState` - This method will return the persisted PaymentState object\
-containing information regarding the requested payment.
+`PaymentState` - The object containing information regarding the requested payment.

-## `availablePSPs`

-This method returns a list of the PSPs that are configured on the system.

-### Return Type

-List<String> - the list of PSP identifiers eg "MODULR" that are available on the system to make payments against.

-## `createPaymentAccount`
+## `CancelPayment`

-Create a record of an existing payment account details in the application.
+Cancel a stalled payment.

 ### Parameters

+* `paymentId` UUID.
+Payment ID of the stalled payment.
+* `comment` String.
+User supplied comment.

+### Return type

+`PaymentState` - The object containing information regarding the requested payment.

+## `RemediatePayment`

+Update a stalled payment and reinstate into the payment workflow.

+### Parameters

+* `payment` The updated payment state.

+### Return type

+`PaymentState` - The object containing information regarding the requested payment.

+## `StalledPayments`

+Return a list of payments stalled on an error.

+### Parameters

+None.

+### Return type

+List of `PaymentState` objects for payments stalled on an error.

+## `PaymentById`

+Return the `PaymentState` associated with either a `paymentId` or `transactionRef`.

+### Parameters

+You can use either of the following:

+* `paymentId`: UUID.
+The unique identifier component of the `PaymentState`.

+* `transactionRef` UUID.
+The `externalId` component of the target `PaymentState`.

+### Return type

+* `PaymentState` - Object containing information regarding the requested payment.

+## `AvailablePSPs`

+Get a list of the Payment Service Providers (PSPs) that are registered on the Payment Agent's node - making them available for payments on your network.

+{{< note >}}
+In Corda Payments Technical Preview the only possible available PSP is Modulr, and you connect with Modulr's sandbox environment - this is an in-memory mock PSP that is used for testing purposes only.
+{{< /note >}}

+### Parameters

+None.

+### Return type

+`List<PSPSpecification>`.
+A list of PSP identifiers, such as "MODULR", that are available on the system to make payments against.

+## `PspSpecification`

+Return the PSP specification for the named PSP on the agent.
+In the Corda Payment Service Technical Preview, the PSP can only be Modulr.

+### Parameters

+* `name`.
+The name of the PSP.

+### Return type

+## `AddPaymentAccount`

+Create a record of an existing payment account in the application.
+Without a payment account, you cannot make payments.

+### Parameters

-* `accountName`: String - Account name to be stored against the account details that are received from the PSP.
+* `accountName`: String.
+Account name to be stored against the account details that are received from the PSP (Modulr).

-* `currency`: FiatCurrency - The currency that the account should be created with.
+* `currency`: FiatCurrency.
+The currency that the account should be created with.

-* `psp`: String - The PSP to create the account with.
+* `psp`: String.
+The PSP to create the account with.
+In Corda Payments Technical Preview, this can only be Modulr.

-* `agent`: Party [Optional] - the Agent which runs the Payment Service for operating on the account.
+* `agent`: Party [Optional].
+The Payments Agent on your network.
 If not provided, the account will default to an agent configured via the node's Payment Service CorDapp config.

-* `details`: Map<String, String> - [OPTIONAL] additional Key-value data associated with the Payment Account.
-These details will be stored in the underlying PaymentAccountDetailsState shared between agent and node - but are NOT available through the returned PaymentAccount object.
+* `details`: Map<String, String> [Optional].
+Additional Key-value data associated with the Payment Account.
+These details will be stored in the underlying `PaymentAccountDetailsState` shared between agent and node.
+They are not available through the returned `PaymentAccount` object.

-### Return Type
+### Return type

-`AccountDetails` - The payment account details.
+`PaymentAccount`: Object.
+The payment account details.

-## `updatePaymentAccount`
+## `CreateCustomerAccount`

-Send a request to the given PSP to update the underlying `PaymentAccountDetailsState` with the provided details.
+Create a record of payment account linked to a specific customer in the application.

 ### Parameters

+* `accountName`.
+A common name for the account

+* `currency`.
+The currency of the account

+* `psp`.
+Payment Service Provider associated with this account

+* `customerId`.
+ID of the customer who owns the account.

+* `pspAccountId`.
+Original `accountId` on PSP for re-registered accounts.

+### Return type

+`PaymentAccount`: Object.
+The payment account details.

+## `AddBeneficiaryAccount`

+Create a local record of a beneficiary payment account for a party that is not present on the network.

+### Parameters

+* `accountName`.
+A common name for the account.
+* `currency`.
+The currency required for the account.
+* `psp`.
+Payment Service Provider associated with this account.
+* `details`.
+Additional key-value data to be stored.

+### Return type

+`PaymentAccount`: Object.
+Contains details of the payment account.

+## `UpdatePaymentAccount`

+Send a request to update the underlying `PaymentAccountDetailsState` with the provided details.

+### Parameters

-details: Map<String, String> - additional Key-value data associated with the Payment Account.
+* `details`: Map<String, String>.
+Additional Key-value data associated with the Payment Account.
 These details are stored in the underlying `PaymentAccountDetailsState` shared between agent and node - but are not available through the returned `PaymentAccount` object.

+### Return type

+`PaymentAccount`: Object.
+The payment account details.

+## `UpdateBeneficiaryAccount`

+Update a beneficiary payment account details.
+If an existing key is provided in `details`, the value will be updated.
+If a new key is provided, a new entry in the map will be created.

+### Parameters

+* `accountId`.
+The unique account identifier.
+* `details`: Map<String, String>.
+Additional Key-value data associated with the Payment Account.
+These details are stored in the underlying `PaymentAccountDetailsState` shared between agent and node - but are not available through the returned `PaymentAccount` object.

-### Return Type
+### Return type

-`AccountDetails` - The payment account details
+`PaymentAccount`: Object.
+The payment account details.

-## `paymentAccounts`
+## `PaymentAccounts`

 Get a list of `PaymentAccount`s for all the accounts owned by the party passed as a parameter.

 The `AccountDetails` object captures the owning key for these details which could refer to a well known party or Corda account.

-#### Parameters
+### Parameters

 `owningParty`: `AbstractParty` - the owning party of the payment accounts.

-#### Return Type
+### Return type

 `List<PaymentAccount>` - The list of internal account references.
 Returns an empty list if none exist.

-## `paymentAccountById`
+## `PaymentAccountById`

 Get the `PaymentAccount` associated with a unique account identifier (signature).

-#### Parameters

-`accountSignature`: String - the signature matching the target's `PaymentAccount.signature`

-#### Return Type

-`PaymentAccount` - The payment account object.

-## `localTransactions`

-This method returns the PaymentState for all payments made on the payment service for a given account while restricting the results to local transactions - those made only through the Corda Payments Service and which were requested by this node.
-(For a set of all payments related to the account see [transactions].

 ### Parameters

-*  `accountSignature`: String - the account reference to query the vault against

-*  `fromTime`: Instant - start of time-window

-*  `toTime`: Instant - end of time-window

-*  `queryCriteria`: QueryCriteria.VaultQueryCriteria? - [Optional] additional query constraints

-*  `paging`: PageSpecification? - [Optional]
+`accountId`: String.
+A type of `PaymentAccountId`.

-### Return Type
+### Return type

-`List<PaymentState>` - the list of completed transactions made by the account
+`PaymentAccount`: The payment account object.

-## `accountBalance`
+## `AccountBalance`

-This method is called to get the balance of an account.
+Get the account balance for a given payment account ID.

 ### Parameters

-`accountSignature` : String - payment account reference
+`accountId` : String.
+The payment account ID.

+### Return type

+`AccountBalance`.
+The balance of the requested account.

+## `GetPaymentAgent`

+Returns the current default payment agent, if it has been set.
+The default payment agent can be set through Cordapp config.

+### Parameters

+None.

-### Return Type
+### Return type

-`Amount<FiatCurrency>`- This method will return the balance of the account in a given currency
+`AbstractParty`.